Classification using CNN

 (284807, 31)

-Now we will see if any null values are present in the data.
+Check for null values in the data.

 data.isnull().sum()